 Two elders from the Arafura partnership travelled from northern territory to be part of the National Gathering and their gratitude and acknowledgement of Bush Heritage's help in producing a Healthy Country Plan was evident.
 While they froze in the 10°C daytime temperatures, their presence warmed the hearts of everyone else.

 On Thursday morning the VAC presented to the gathering.
 Our goal was to introduce the committee and to draw the staff’s attention to the great work we've done over the last two years and our goals moving forward.
-We had prepared an entertaining and informative video about the VAC, which laid the foundation for our staff workshops.
+We'd prepared an entertaining and informative video about the VAC, which laid the foundation for our staff workshops.
 After the video we split the staff into four groups to brainstorm ideas of how to better engage our volunteers in the areas of:

 Science and research